 Munger has illuminated timeless wisdom in the minds’ search algorithm, Academic Economics, stretch goals, mental models, the value of thinking backward and forward, problem-solving, partnerships, and inversion among others.

-In his book, Charlie Munger: The Complete Investor, which has become my new go-to recommendation for people interested in an introduction to Munger’s thinking.
-Griffin lays out Munger’s path to worldly wisdom.
+In his book, Charlie Munger: The Complete Investor, which has become my new go-to recommendation for people interested in an introduction to Munger’s thinking, Tren Griffin lays out Munger’s path to worldly wisdom.

 Munger has adopted an approach to business and life that he refers to as worldly wisdom.
 Munger believes that by using a range of different models from many different disciplines—psychology, history, mathematics, physics, philosophy, biology, and so on—a person can use the combined output of the synthesis to produce something that has more value than the sum of its parts.
 Robert Hagstrom wrote a wonderful book on worldly wisdom entitled Investing: The Last Liberal Art, in which he states that “each discipline entwines with, and in the process strengthens, every other.
 From each discipline the thoughtful person draws significant mental models, the key ideas that combine to produce a cohesive understanding.
 Those who cultivate this broad view are well on their way to achieving worldly wisdom.”